-Service providers were generally of the belief that the current approach to dealing with complex issues needs improvement as the current business as usual overlooks many other issues that clients may have.
-Some providers were of the opinion that services do not investigate the intersections of a client's underlying issues which if properly examined, could drastically improve the client's problems.
-That government services use a deficit model rather than an asset-based approach was also highlighted as a concern.

-There were mixed views on if housing staff should be community workers or running placebased services.
+Service providers are generally of the belief that the current approach to dealing with complex issues needs improvement as the status quo overlooks many other client issues.
+Some providers believe that services do not investigate the intersections of a client's underlying issues which if adequately examined, could drastically improve client outcomes.
+Moreover, government services use a deficit model rather than an asset-based approach.
+There were mixed views on whether housing staff should be community workers or running place-based services.

-NGO voiced frustration that they spend too much time advocating for individuals regarding issues that should be dealt with as business as normal i.e. housing modifications for disabled residents, chasing up maintenance, or chasing up housing application decisions.

-It was also reported that full needs assessments are lacking and services often feel frustrated that clients sometimes refuse service.
+NGOs voiced frustration that they spend too much time advocating for individuals regarding issues that should be dealt with by government departments business, as usual, i.e. housing modifications for disabled residents, chasing up maintenance, or chasing up housing application decisions.
+Full needs assessments are lacking, and services often feel frustrated that clients sometimes refuse service.

-In regards to the referral system, service providers agreed that often agencies and services that are funded to make referrals actually lack the case management or specialist staff to respond.

-Furthermore, the tracking of outcomes of referrals was highlighted as an area needing improvement as unless the client goes back to the original service making the referral, the service will not always know the outcome.
-Hence, respondents were generally of the belief that services are not persistent enough to follow up with one another or the client.
+In regard to the referral system, service providers agreed that agencies and services that make referrals lack the case management or specialist staff to respond.
+Furthermore, the tracking of outcomes was an area needing improvement.
+As it stands, unless the client goes back to the original service making the referral, the service will not always know the outcome.
+Hence, respondents were generally of the belief that services are not following up with one another or the client.
 The problem is worse for informal referrals, which often go untracked.

-Again, most NGO reported that clients self-refer and rarely get referrals from government.
+Most NGOs reported that clients typically self-refer and rarely receive referrals from the Government.